0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 3. Specify the new amount of tokens you want to reserve.
 4. Confirm by pressing `SET RESERVED TOKENS`.

-### How long does it take for allocated tokens to become released
+### How long does it take for allocated tokens to become released?

 After being allocated the tokes will be locked for ZK work until the node allocation end date.
 Please follow the steps below to find the node allocation end date for a ZK contract: